CodingGinger/hts221_temperature_sensor/README.md

 ## Usage
-### After adding HTS221.jar to your /libs folder of your poject.
+### After adding HTS221.jar to your /libs folder of your poject and import package.
 HTS221 hts221 = new HTS221();
 ### Calling PowerOn function/method:
 hts221.pOn(HTS221.MODE_ACTIVE);